bertreb/pimatic-home-connect/README.md

 # pimatic-home-connect
 Pimatic plugin for connecting home-connect devices to Pimatic

-Instructions for installing the poc
+Instructions for installing the proof-of-concept.

 0. stop pimatic
 1. clone this repository in your node_modules (/home/pi/node_modules)